 For the most part, Skin Game focuses on the siege at Terminal City and how Max and company attempt to defuse the situation without physical warfare.
 The end of the book gives promise that they succeeded, but ends before the reader gets to see the results.
 The questions regarding Max’s virus and the Breeding Cult are not resolved or directly addressed, leaving the door open for the next book to tackle those situations.
 For the Dark Angel fans, Collins resolves one of the big issues pressing on all the main characters, clearing the way for the other unresolved story-lines to be resolved without the distraction of the Terminal City siege.

 I found it interesting that Collins went back as far as to thrust minor characters such as Clemente and Otto Gottlieb, Ames White’s partner (portrayed in the series by Craig Veroni), and featuring them heavily into Skin Game’s plot.
-While I can understand why Clemente would be a main character for the sake of this story, Gottlieb’s presence was fascinating.
+While I can understand why Clemente would be a main character for the sake of this story, I found myself fascinated by Gottlieb’s presence.
 He was a very minor character in the series, not factoring into the plot other than doing the bidding of Ames White and obeying his superior officer.
-This did not sit well with many Dark Angel fans, who were more interested in seeing the characters they loved be more developed as they would have been in a potential Season 3.
+Based on some research, I found this did not sit well with many Dark Angel fans, who were more interested in seeing the characters they loved be more developed as they would have been in a potential Season 3.
 I personally remembered Clemente, but drew a blank as to who Otto Gottlieb was.
 At first I figured he was a character made up for the story, but when I found out through the Dark Angel Wiki that he was a minor character, it surprised me that Collins would choose him to feature into the main plot, even though he helps contribute to Max’s public relations effort.

 Max doesn’t get in on the action as she did in Before the Dawn.
 She stands more on the sidelines in terms of the physical action, but her role as leader and representative of the Transgenics doesn’t allow her to be on the fighting end of the conflict.
 It was a different role for Max, but it didn’t take away from the familiar characterization fans have of her from the series and the prequel novel.
 The other main characters such as Logan, Alec, and Original Cindy have a limited role early on in the story, but contribute more prominently to the plot towards the end.